 - Once you have these, complete the required forms and submit them.

-The immigration process can become overwhelming.
-There is a lot of paperwork involved in the process and tight deadlines must be met.
+The immigration process can become quite overwhelming.
+There is a lot of paperwork involved in the process and tight deadlines must be met when applying to immigrate to Canada from the Philippines.
 Making use of a Regulated Immigration Consultant (RCIC) will take all the stress and uncertainty out of the process so you can focus on getting yourself and your family ready for the exciting new life that is waiting for you on the other side of the Atlantic ocean.
-Our RCIC’s are licensed by the ICCRC (Immigration Consultants of Canada Regulatory Council) and take great pride in the knowledge, skills and ability to successfully aid hopeful candidates into our beautiful country.
+Our RCIC’s are licensed by the ICCRC (Immigration Consultants of Canada Regulatory Council) and take great pride in the knowledge, skills, and ability to successfully aid hopeful candidates into our beautiful country.

 If you would like to take the first step in this process, start by chatting to one of our RCIC’s by clicking the link below.